Kdecherf/blog.kdecherf.com/content/2011-01-14-jdep-grapher-make-a-dependency-tree-of-your-java-projects.markdown

----
-date: '2011-01-14 11:00:31'
-layout: post
+Date: 2011-01-14 11:00:31
-title: 'Jdep-grapher: make a dependency tree of your Java projects'
+Title: Jdep-grapher: make a dependency tree of your Java projects
-categories: [Articles]
-comments: true
----
+Category: Articles

 Oh, my first english post ... so amazing (_isn't it ?_).
 Well, I present a little (_and awful_) bash dependency graph generator for Java projects.